Mývatn 6-8 hrs

 Rafting 7-10 hrs

-River rafting in the glacial rivers in the fjord Skagafjörður aprox 1 hrs drive from Akureyri is a popular activity for those seeking more adventurus and challeging experience.
-The tours are exhilerating and fun.
-Two companies provide river rafting opportunities in the area.
-Tours range in difficulty so there is someting to suit everyone, from first timers to seasoned rafters.
-Tours are normaly available from May to September.
+River rafting in the glacial rivers of Skagafjörður, about 1 hour from Akureyri, is a popular activity for those seeking adventure.
+The tours are exciting and offer something for everyone, from beginners to experienced rafters.
+Two companies offer rafting in the area, and the tours are available from May to September.

 Grímsey 3 to 11 hours

-Fly to Grímsey from Akureyri, the tour is in small planes that take about 19 passengers and the flight takes about 30 min.
-In Grímsey guided hikes are offered which take from 1.5 to 3 hours depending on the extent of the tour, it is also possible to arrange a cruise around the island.
+Fly to Grímsey from Akureyri in small planes (19 passengers, about 30 minutes).
+In Grímsey, guided hikes are offered, ranging from 1.5 to 3 hours, depending on the tour.
+You can also arrange a cruise around the island.

 Winter sports 1-8 hours